TezBaydu/Milestone-Project-1-Band/README.md

     - Music
         - To look like mobile splits
+            - Decided this would look too slim so have applied a different look for ipad device

 - Music
     - Padding on text top and bottom
     - Potential text spacing
     - issue with 991px responsive design
+    - Mobile device version text and button alignment adjustments
+        - done

 - Events
     - Space above jar doesn't look right - responsivedesignchecker